-In his regular column with Demolition and Recycling International, Richard Vann recently provided his thoughts on at what stage of a decommissioning project a demolition engineer should get involved.
+In his regular column with Demolition and Recycling Today, Richard Vann recently provided his thoughts on at what stage of a decommissioning project a demolition engineer should get involved.

 If you missed it, catch up below: